vestrada64/connect-four/README.md

 * Reset button will clear the board and start up a whole new game.
 * Prompts the name of the player who was won the game.

+### Next Steps
+* Future plans would include having the animation of dropping a disc through each passing row.
+* A sound everytime you place your disc on the board.
+* Hovering affect over each row.